-Table M-8 summarizes emissions in Table M-7 by technology type and presents total emissions under the LTEMP alternatives.
-Total CO2e emissions in the system averaged over the 20-year LTEMP period under Alternative A are estimated to be 55,177,668 MT/yr (60,822,967 tons/yr), while emissions under other LTEMP alternatives are similar to those under Alternative A. Differences in emissions of CO2e from Alternative A are very small, and would range from an increase of 0.011% (Alternative B) to 0.081% (Alternative F) and corresponds to average emission increases that would range from 5,900 MT/yr (6,503 tons/yr) (Alternative B) to 44,522 MT/yr (49,077 tons/yr) (Alternative F), considering total emissions (system generation plus spot market sales and purchases) compared to that under Alternative A. Alternatives C, D, E, and G would have intermediate increases in CO2e emissions of 18,161; 22,908; 16,503; and 40,960 MT/yr (0.033%, 0.042%, 0.030%, and 0.074%), respectively, compared to Alternative A.
+Table M-8 summarizes emissions in Table M-7 by type of technology and presents total emissions under the LTEMP alternatives.
+Total CO2e emissions in the system averaged over the 20-year LTEMP period under Alternative A are estimated to be 55,177,668 MT/yr (60,822,967 tons/yr), while emissions under other LTEMP alternatives are similar to those under Alternative A. Differences in emissions of CO2e from Alternative A are very small, ranging from an increase of 0.011% (Alternative B) to 0.081% (Alternative F), and correspond to average emission increases ranging from 5,900 MT/yr (6,503 tons/yr) (Alternative B) to 44,522 MT/yr (49,077 tons/yr) (Alternative F), considering total emissions (system generation plus spot market sales and purchases) compared to those under Alternative A. Alternatives C, D, E, and G would have intermediate increases in CO2e emissions of 18,161, 22,908, 16,503, and 40,960 MT/yr (0.033%, 0.042%, 0.030%, and 0.074%), respectively, compared to Alternative A.

-With respect to generation technology type, CO2e emissions are dominated (about 87%) by steam turbine technologies within the system, mainly coal-fired powerplants, as is the case for SO2 and NOx (about 98%).
+With respect to type of generation technology, $CO_2e$ emissions are dominated (about 87%) by steam turbine technologies within the system, mainly coal-fired powerplants, as is the case for SO2 and NOx (about 98%).
 Estimated differences among alternatives reflect slight differences in the contributions from various powerplant technologies providing baseload and peaking energy in conjunction with Glen Canyon Dam, as discussed above for SO2 and NOx.
-Since gas turbine peaking plant technologies produce about half the CO2e emissions as baseload coal-fired plants per unit of energy produced (Table M-1), offsetting gas turbine peaking power with hydropower from Glen Canyon Dam has a potentially lower effect on total system emissions than does offsetting coal-fired baseload with baseload energy from Glen Canyon Dam.
+Since gas turbine peaking plant technologies produce about half the CO2e emissions as baseload coal-fired plants per unit of energy produced (Table M-1), offsetting gas turbine peaking power with hydropower from Glen Canyon Dam has a potentially lower effect on total system emissions than offsetting coal-fired baseload with baseload energy from Glen Canyon Dam.

 As shown in Table M-8, total CO2e emissions are expected to be slightly higher for steady-flow Alternatives F and G than for the fluctuating-flow alternatives A-E. These increases in total emissions result mainly from relatively higher gas turbine emissions under Alternatives F and G. Higher gas turbine emissions are, in turn, attributable to the lack of peaking power from Glen Canyon Dam under the steady-flow alternatives, which require compensating peaking power from gas turbine peaking plants within the system.
 As for SO2 and NOx, Alternatives F and G have lower CO2e emissions from steam turbine technologies than Alternative A and other fluctuating-flow alternatives, reflecting relatively greater offsets of baseload coal-fired plants from the steady-flow alternatives.
-However, total CO2e emissions are greatest overall for Alternatives F and G due to a more than compensating increase in the gas turbine contribution under these alternatives.
+However, total CO2e emissions are greatest overall for Alternatives F and G because of a more-than-compensating increase in the gas turbine contribution under these alternatives.
 Alternatives F and G rank highest for CO2e, but lowest for SO2 and low for NOx.
-This reversal in rank is due to smaller differences in emission factors between gas turbine and stream turbine technologies for CO2e than for SO2 and NOx.
-CO2e emission factors are lower for gas turbine technologies by roughly a factor of 2, while SO2 is lower by almost two
+This reversal in rank is due to smaller differences in emission factors between gas turbine and stream turbine technologies by roughly a factor of 2, while SO2 is lower by almost 2 orders of magnitude, and $NO_x$ is lower by roughly a factor of 5 for gas turbines than for (coal-fired) steam turbines, as reflected in emission factors shown in Table M-1.